oroinc/documentation/user/back-office/system/entities/create-entities.rst

 8. Once you have saved the new entity, you can :ref:`add <admin-guide-create-entity-fields>` and :ref:`import fields <admin-guide-import-entity-fields>` to it.

 9. After you have added fields to the entity, :ref:`update the schema <admin-guide-update-schema>`.

-.. note:: You can view all entities under **System > Entities > Entity Management**.
+You can view all entities under **System > Entities > Entity Management**.

+.. warning:: Schema changes are permanent and cannot be easily rolled back.
+We recommend that developers back up data before any database schema change if changes have to be rolled back.

 .. include:: /include/include-images.rst
    :start-after: begin